-You’ve most likely consumed sour cream in one form or another over the years.
-You never truly realize how many recipes use sour cream until you forget to buy sour cream at the store.
-Below you’ll find a substitute for sour cream for any occasion or recipe.
+You will find the best substitute for sour cream on our list below.
+You’ve most likely consumed it in one form or another over the years.
+And yes, you never truly realize how many recipes use it until you forget to buy sour cream at the store.

-Surprisingly, sour cream is a newer ingredient that only started being used in Western countries in the 1900s.
-It originated in Eastern Europe (specifically Russia) and was initially created by leaving the cream out until it soured.
+Surprisingly, sour cream is a newer ingredient only used in Western countries in the 1900s.
+It originated in Eastern Europe, specifically Russia, and was initially created by leaving the cream out until it soured.
 This is where the name sour cream originates.

-Now, it is created by taking cream and adding lactic acid bacteria to it, creating a sour taste.
+Today, it is created by taking fresh cream and adding lactic acid bacteria to it, creating a sour taste.
 It’s very similar to the process of making yogurt.
-It contains vitamins like A, B2, B12, as well as minerals and calcium.
+It contains vitamins like A, B2, B12, minerals, and calcium.

 Below you’ll find a list of alternatives for those who have run out of sour cream or need a dairy-free substitute.
 Cooking tips are also listed for each option.